-The infrastructure is equipped with high and ultra-high field spectrometers equipped with cryoprobes (1.2 GHz TCI cryo, 950 MHz TCI cryo, 900 MHz TCI cryo, 700 MHz TCI cryo, 700 MHz TXO cryo, 500 MHz TCI cryo), heteronuclear detection probes at 600 MHz for low frequency nuclei to meet the most disparate experimental needs, liquid handler system and autosamplers for metabonomics and ligand screening at 400, 600 and 700 MHz.
-Special accessories such as high power probes (short hard pulse) at 400 and 600 MHz for paramagnetic NMR.
-All NMR instruments are state-of-the-art digital spectrometers of the Bruker Avance NEO/III series.
+The infrastructure is equipped with high and ultra-high field spectrometers equipped with cryoprobes (1.2 GHz 5mm TXO and 3mm TCI cryo, 950 MHz TCI cryo, 900 MHz TCI cryo, 700 MHz TCI cryo, 700 MHz TXO cryo, 600 MHz (19F-QCI cryo) 500 MHz 31P-QCI cryo), heteronuclear detection probes at 600 MHz for low frequency nuclei to meet the most disparate experimental needs, liquid handler system and autosamplers for metabolomics and ligand screening at 400, 600 and 700 MHz.
+Special accessories include high power probes (short hard pulse) at 400 and 600 MHz for paramagnetic NMR, and the gradient amplifier and BBO probe at 700MHz for DOSY measurements.
+Most of the NMR instruments are equipped with the Bruker Avance NEO consoles enabling the application of multiple receiver NMR experiments.

 To get structural information on proteins by solution NMR, isotopically labelled samples, usually 15N and/or 15N/13C, are required.
 For proteins with MW > 20 kDa, deuteration is also needed.
 In general, the degree of deuteration required is largely dependent on spectral quality, the size and modularity of the system studied and the types of experiment performed.
 However, perdeuteration (>90 %) are usually required for proteins with molecular weights of the order of 35 kDa or greater.
 A screening with several buffers (with different pHs, ionic strength and containing chemicals such as detergents, protease inhibitor cocktails, arginine etc.) is recommended to optimise NMR samples.